 So what happened?
 My first step toward becoming a sex blogger was to discover the unrestrained joy that sex can bring.

 I’d been having sex for nine years before I started to really, really want it.
 Ever since I hit puberty, sexual shame and body-image issues had nagged at me.
 No one had ever told me that sex is normal, OK, even thrilling.
-It didn’t help that I was still part of a religious group that either stigmatized pleasure or made it a second priority, something that cishet married people might do occasionally for the purpose of strengthening their relationship (or, more importantly, begetting children to join the flock).
+It didn’t help that I was still part of a religious group that either stigmatized pleasure or made it purely a functional activity, something that cishet married people might do occasionally for the purpose of strengthening their relationship (or, more importantly, begetting children to join the flock).
 Around the time I had my first child, I began to realize what a load of bullshit this was.
-Maybe it was being nude from the waist down in front of a bunch of strangers in the delivery room, combined with the incredible oxytocin high of labor.1 Also, in the months after that, I’m pretty sure that I kegeled myself into stronger, multiple vaginal orgasms.
-My first orgasm during PIV sex was like a lightbulb going off in my brain: Oh, so that’s what I’ve always wanted!
+I’m pretty sure that I kegeled myself into stronger, multiple vaginal orgasms.
+My first orgasm during PIV sex was like a lightbulb going off in my brain: Oh, so that’s what this is about!

 As I grew more secure, less ashamed of my libido, I began to think about buying sex toys.
 I played with the idea for a while; I was shy about it.
 (I am shy, actually.
 Don’t let all my sexy stories fool you.)
 I didn’t know what in the world I was doing, and my first purchases were pretty darn unfortunate.